 As reluctant as I am now to admit it, the Twilight Saga book series by Stephenie Meyer somewhat influenced our decision to relocate to the Pacific Northwest from the Midwest in 2015.

-Scenes from the original 2008 Twilight movie featuring Robert Pattinson (Edward), Kristen Stewart (Bella) and Taylor Lautner (Jacob) showcasing the majestic beauty of Washington’s Olympic Peninsula left such an impression on me, I felt compelled to visit the cities of Forks and La Push as points of interest on a week-long adventure throughout the region this past May.
+Scenes from the original 2008 Twilight movie featuring Robert Pattinson (Edward), Kristen Stewart (Bella) and Taylor Lautner (Jacob) showcasing the majestic beauty of Washington’s Olympic Peninsula left such an impression on me, I felt compelled to visit the cities of Forks and La Push as points of interest on a week-long adventure throughout the region.

 In the decade since Forks became known around the globe as the rainiest town in America, visitors have sought out the small town where angsty vampires and hormonal werewolves struggled to co-exist around their obsessive friendship with the sheriff’s daughter.

 As you can see, I’m not alone in using the opportunity to travel under the guise of young adult fan fiction.
 This push pin visitor map in the Chamber of Commerce / Visitor Center is mind-boggling, right?

 While we were in the area, we did manage to visit some other really great destinations in Washington’s Olympic Peninsula, including the Olympic National Park (read our recommendations in this story) and Cape Flattery (read about our adventure in this story).